bartek3pl/CS-Studies/README.md

-# C-
+# IT Studies
-Small projects implemented during the IT studies
+Small projects implemented during the IT studies.